 '''

 public interface ProcessAnnotatedType<X> {

 public AnnotatedType<X> getAnnotatedType();

 public void setAnnotatedType(AnnotatedType<X> type);

 public void veto();

 }

+interface ProcessSyntheticAnnotatedType<X> extends ProcessAnnotatedType<X> {

+public Extension getSource();

 '''

-- getAnnotatedType() returns the AnnotatedType object that will be used by the container to read the declared annotations. - setAnnotatedType() replaces the AnnotatedType. - veto() forces the container to ignore the type.
+- getAnnotatedType() returns the AnnotatedType object that will be used by the container to read the declared annotations. - setAnnotatedType() replaces the AnnotatedType. - veto() forces the container to ignore the type. - getSource() returns the Extension instance that added the annotated type.

 Any observer of this event is permitted to wrap and/or replace the AnnotatedType.
-The container must use the final value of this property, after all observers have been called, to discover the types and read the annotations of the program elements
+The container must use the final value of this property, after all observers have been called, as the only source of types and annotations for the the program elements.

-For example, the following observer decorates the Annotated Type for every class that is discovered by the container.
+For example, the following observer decorates the AnnotatedType for every class that is discovered by the container.